Prior to your Orientation date, you will receive specific instructions for preparing for your time on campus.

 June & July Orientation Sessions

-For students attending Orientation in June and July, a space in Centennial Hall is reserved for you between Day 1 and Day 2 of your Orientation program.
-All students will be housed in single rooms.
-This overnight is a requirement of the Orientation program; if you need to request an exemption from the overnight requirement, please email [email protected]
+For students attending Orientation in June and July, a space in Comstock Hall is reserved for you between Day 1 and Day 2 of your Orientation program.
+All students will be housed with roommates.
+This overnight is a requirement of the Orientation program; if you need to request an exemption from the overnight requirement, please email [email protected].

 August Orientation Sessions